denoland/std/http/README.md

 ### Request Context

 Sometimes you want your middleware to pass information onto the handler after it.
-The way to do that is request context.
+As middleware is meant to be modular and independently composable, the way to do that is request context.

-Each `HttpRequest`s has an attached `context` object.
+Each `HttpRequest`s has an attached `context` object, which starts out emty.
 Arbitrary properties with arbitrary data can be added to the context via the `.addContext()` method to later be read by other functions handling the same request.

-Contexts are very strictly typed to prevent runtime errors.
+Request contexts are very strictly typed to prevent runtime errors.

 ### Adding Context